pfoundation/p.foundation/updates/2025-05-13-introducing_edgeIX_beirut.md

 # Announcing OpenIX Beirut

-We initially envisioned OpenIX as a program that provides grants, training, technical assistance, and equipment to set up micro-efficient IXs—neutral hubs where networks openly peer and enjoy low-cost colocation.
+We initially envisioned OpenIX as a program that provides grants, training, technical assistance, and equipment to set up micro-efficient IXs neutral hubs where networks openly peer and enjoy low-cost colocation.
 The vision was to bring internet content and service providers together locally, enabling data to be exchanged within Lebanon instead of traversing distant overseas hubs.

 <!--truncate-->